 The pathway to university study is the norm.
 In the 2023-24 cohort, 70% progressed directly to university, 5% to apprenticeships, 1% to further education, and 12% to employment, demonstrating the school's position as a university pathway whilst also supporting students with other ambitions.

 Beyond Oxbridge, students progress consistently to Russell Group universities.
-The school does not publicly report Russell Group percentages, so the precise figure cannot be stated.
-However, qualitative evidence from the school website notes strong representation at Durham, Edinburgh, Bristol, Warwick, Imperial College, and LSE, suggesting 80%+ Russell Group progression is typical.
+The school does not publicly report a Russell Group percentage, so the precise figure should not be stated.
+Qualitative evidence from the school website notes strong representation at Durham, Edinburgh, Bristol, Warwick, Imperial College, and LSE, which is best treated as illustrative destination context rather than a quantified rate.

 Total Offers